secrethash/r8/README.md

 # Laravel Review Rateable

+> This repository has been forked from [codebyray/laravel-review-rateable](https://github.com/codebyray/laravel-review-rateable.git)

 Review Rateable system for laravel 5. and 6.
 You can rate your models by:
 - Overall Rating
 - Customer Service Rating